Get Started

 install -m 600 -o <hub-user> signing-key.pem /etc/positron/signing-key.pem

-The signing key must pair with the public key embedded in positron-server.
-The license file is already in place from Step 1 – the verifier reads it through license-manager, so it does not need a separate copy on the Hub.
+The signing key you are given pairs with the public key embedded in positron-server.
+The license file is already in place from Step 1 - the verifier reads it through license-manager, so it does not need a separate copy on the Hub.

 Step 4: Register jupyter-positron-verifier as a JupyterHub service